jituvrma007/uiAutomation/README.md

 </br></br>

 * Taking screenshot on failed tests -> Please find the screen shots of failed test cases here "/report/screenShots".
-  Please note that, the screenshot will also be attached to the html report.
+  Please note that, the screenshot will also be attached to the .html report.
 </br></br>

-* Generation human readable report -> Extent TestReport is being generated covering the detailed steps, results and time line.
-It is easy to understand and to analyze.
+* Generation html human readable report -> Yes, html reports are being generated with using utility ExtentReports.
+It is covering the detailed steps, pass/fail/skipped results and with the respective time line.
+It is easy to understand and to analyze supports detailed charts as well.
 </br></br>

 * WebDriver factory -> Implemented to initiate the driver from the available pool and close respectively.
 </br></br>

-* Encapsulation layers like test data, logic of tests, actions on web pages and so on using page object pattern, data driven framework.
+* Layers like, PageObjects, Test Layer, setup and infra layers are done.
+Using page object pattern, data driven framework, Factory pattern to initalize the driver.
+After all it is just a sample project, we can design and extend this framework to scale our smoke/sanity/regression based tests.
 </br></br>

 * Run tests in parallel mode -> Yes from "WebTest_TestSuite" file, am passing "parallel="methods" which will do this.
 However I have kept the thread count to 1 by default.
-It can be easily changed through the xml file..
+It can be easily changed inside the .xml file..
 </br></br>

 * Generating random values for insignificant test data, for example for new user.